LS postcode area

 The LS postcode area, also known as the Leeds postcode area, is a group of 29 postcode districts in England, within six post towns.
 These cover northern West Yorkshire (including Leeds, Wetherby, Pudsey, Otley, Morley and Ilkley) and some parts of North Yorkshire (including Tadcaster).

+Mail for the LS postcode area is processed at Leeds Mail Centre, along with mail for the BD, HD, HG, HX, WF and YO postcode areas.

 Coverage

 The approximate coverage of the postcode districts: